-The mentor application for the 2017 – 2018 school year is now closed!
+The mentor application for the 2019-2020 school year will be open SOON!

-The Mentor Power for Success Program is a dynamic autumn quarter partnership between first-year Office of Minority Affairs & Diversity (OMA&D) students (protégés) and continuing UW students (mentors), to help protégés make a successful transition to university life.
+The Mentor Power for Success Program is a dynamic autumn quarter partnership between first-year Office of Minority Affairs & Diversity (OMA&D) students (protégés) and continuing UW students (mentors and lead Mentors), to help protégés make a successful transition to university life.
 Mentor students use their knowledge of UW resources and services to guide protégés as they navigate the breadth of what the university has to offer.
+Lead Mentors provide additional support and guidance to cohorts of 10 mentor-protégé partnerships.

 Student Mentor Qualifications